Skip to content

 Initializing a root component

-Android with Jetpack Compose
+Android with Compose

 Use defaultComponentContext extension function to create the root ComponentContext in an Activity or a Fragment.